jgerstmayr/EXUDYN/docs/RST/pythonUtilities/processing.rst

   | \ ``distanceFactor``\ : children only survive at a certain relative distance of the current range; must be small enough (< 0.5) to allow individuals to survive; ignored if distanceFactor=0; as a rule of thumb, the distanceFactor should be zero in case that there is only one significant minimum, but if there are many local minima, the distanceFactor should be used to search at several different local minima
   | \ ``childDistribution``\ : string with name of distribution for producing childs: "normal" (Gaussian, with sigma defining range), "uniform" (exactly in range of childs)
   | \ ``distanceFactorGenerations``\ : number of generations (populations) at which the distance factor is active; the distance factor is used to find several local minima; finally, convergence is speed up without the distance factor
+  | \ ``parameterFunctionData``\ : dictionary containing additional data passed to the objectiveFunction inside the parameters with dict key 'functionData'; use this e.g. for passing solver parameters or other settings
   | \ ``randomizerInitialization``\ : initialize randomizer at beginning of optimization in order to get reproducible results, provide any integer in the range between 0 and 2\*\*32 - 1 (default: no initialization)
   | \ ``debugMode``\ : if True, additional print out is done
   | \ ``addComputationIndex``\ : if True, key 'computationIndex' is added to every parameterDict in the call to parameterFunction(), which allows to generate independent output files for every parameter, etc.